randax/kafka-streams-workshop/README.md

     ./mvnw clean package -Dtest=TransformInventoryTest

-From the terminal that you run ``docker-compose``, build and run your first version of the ``kafka-streams-app``:
+From the root project folder, start your first version of the ``kafka-streams-app``:

-    docker-compose up -d --build kafka-streams-app
+    docker-compose up -d kafka-streams-app

 In Kafdrop, you should now see the topic ``books-v1``, and it should contain the records that were produced by your function ``transformBook``.